Sign in

 Staff type

-• Getting Started: you will provide some information specific to the school or campus location to make it easier to provide your Census data.
+2. Getting Started: you will provide some information specific to the school or campus location to make it easier to provide your census data.

-• Enter Data: you will provide your Census data for staff, and for students by each year level.
+3. Enter Data: you will provide your census data for staff, and for students by each year level.
 The combinations required are based on your answers at Getting Started.

-• Declaration: you (or your approved authority representative) will then complete a legal declaration.
-This will confirm your school or location has provided accurate and complete data.
+5. Declaration: you (or your approved authority representative) will then complete a legal declaration.
+This will confirm your school/location has provided accurate and complete data.

 Note: The data entry pages shown will vary depending on your user access level.